landcast/flaskseed/README.md

 with /auth preset in.
 Other model level rest-less apis are generated with code by reflection.

+To access swagger api, open http://localhost:5000/swagger in browser.

 ## Authentication

 JWT authentication used here, the code are distributed in ```./ustutor/__init__.py```.